Panasonic AMP display is part TV, part picture frame

-The idea of having a TV act as more than just a movie-viewing slab in your room has taken off in recent years, with Samsung’s the Frame TV positioning itself as much as an interior design piece as a display, presenting works of art when it’d otherwise be in standby mode.
+The idea of having a TV act as more than just a movie-viewing slab in your room has taken off in recent years, with Samsung’s Frame TV positioning itself as much as an interior design piece as a display, presenting works of art when it would otherwise be in standby mode.

 At the Panasonic Innovation Forum, celebrating the company’s 100th anniversary, it showed its own intentions to spruce up your living room with a new type of display, the Panasonic AMP.

-As much a picture frame as it is a TV, the AMP can be free standing, balanced against a wall or hung, displaying both static works of art and video art works.
-In fact, the Panasonic engineers on hand to explain the purpose of the screen spoke of how it was not really intended as a product to view shows or movies on – and that’s in part due to its unusual size.
+As much a picture frame as it is a TV, the AMP can be free-standing, balanced against a wall, or hung, displaying both static works of art and video art.
+In fact, the Panasonic engineers on hand to explain the purpose of the screen spoke of how it wasn't really intended as a product to view shows or movies on – and that’s in part due to its unusual size.

 Picture perfect

-The work of a new internal incubator project for fast-tracking design concepts at Panasonic, the AMP is unique in its screen ratio, being a near-perfect square, rather than the 16:9 widescreen displays we are more familiar with.
+The work of a new internal incubator project for fast-tracking design concepts at Panasonic, the AMP is unique in its screen ratio, being a near-perfect square, rather than the 16:9 widescreen displays we're more familiar with.

 A 4K-equivalent LCD panel, its size allows for varied types of art to be displayed, as well as giving it just as varied options for placement in your home.

-But it remains an interesting idea that would be well worth exploring for the company – though that early rush for digital photo frames was let down by cheap, low quality screen technology (and equally primitive smartphone camera tech), it’s now possible to make slimline 4K panels of excellent quality with relative ease.
-And, with smartphones offering near-pro level cameras in our pockets, there’s no end of personal, high-quality imagery with which to populate them.
+But it's an interesting idea that would be well worth exploring for the company – while that early rush for digital photo frames was let down by cheap, low-quality screen technology (and equally primitive smartphone camera tech), it’s now possible to make slimline 4K panels of excellent quality with relative ease.
+And, with smartphones offering near-pro-level cameras in our pockets, there’s no end of personal, high-quality imagery with which to populate them.

 - Samsung Frame TV review: here's what Panasonic's concept is up against